JUNE 6, 2022

 - You don’t know what to begin with.
 You have an idea on your mind but it’s vague and not formulated?
 Then you need brainstorming and assistance from people who can guide you and show you how to turn your vision into a functioning software product.

-Here are the main steps to undertake during the project discovery phase, no matter how big or small your project is:
+Here are the main steps to undertake during the project discovery phase of a software development project, no matter how big or small it is:

 1. Gathering information.
 This phase is divided into several sub-steps depending on the type of data you need to collect and process: